Hyaluronic injections for Knee Osteoarthritis: Good or bad?

 Alternatives to Hyaluronic Acid Injections – Just get a knee replacement stop the delay

 You are going to see in the research below that surgeons are writing that patients should not waste time and money with hyaluronic acid injections.
 The best alternative to these injections is knee replacement surgery.
-While we agree that there are better options to hyaluronic acid injections, we differ with the surgeons, we recommend regenerative medicine surround the use of H3 Prolotherapy, Platelet Rich Plasma injections, and stem cell therapy.
-This is all discussed below.
+While we agree that there are better options to hyaluronic acid injections, we differ with the surgeons, we recommend a comprehensive regenerative medicine injection program which we will discuss below.

 Doctors in Germany, writing in the medical journal The Orthopedist, (2) give a good summary of the patient with knee pain heading into “conservative” treatments.